Adelaide Hills Council maintains 16 historic cemeteries within the Council area. 13 of these are active and are featured below.

 Established 1867, the Cudlee Creek cemetery is located on steep sloping land spanning 0.56 hectares.
 Council owns the section of the cemetery adjacent to the Uniting Church at the top of the hill.
 There are five blocks of 16 single plots and two blocks of eight single plots.

-This cemetery has a large traditional burial area, lawned burial area and a columbarium wall with 50 niches.
+This cemetery has a large traditional burial area, lawned burial area and a columbarium wall.
 Rosebush interments of ashes are also available.

 The cemetery was established in 1903 when Mr William Woolcock donated the property to Council.
-It includes ground burials and a single sided columbarium set at the south-eastern end of the roadside fence.
+It includes ground burials and a columbarium set at the south-eastern end of the roadside fence.

 Established in 1870 and covering 7.39 hectares, Mt Torrens Cemetery is hidden amongst pine trees and has a large, steep, gravelled car park.
 Full memorials are laid out across the hillside as well as a Columbarium wall at the top of the hill by the driveway and a small Catholic section in the Southern area beyond the car park.

 Norton Summit cemetery covers 1.3 hectares and includes full memorials and a 2-sided columbarium wall.
-Maple, Gum and Cypress Pine trees decorate the boundaries.
+Maple, Gum, Camellias and Crepe Myrtle Trees decorate the boundaries.
 Established in 1882, South Australia's longest serving Premier, Sir Thomas Playford is buried here.
 There is currently a wait list for positions at this cemetery.

 Stirling Cemetery is located at Strathalbyn Road, Bridgewater.
 It is situated on 7.54 hectares of land and was established in 1896.
 The cemetery is comprised of four sections known as the General Section, the Interment Section (including The David Whibley Memorial Garden and the District of Stirling Probus Club Garden), the Paupers Section, and the Catholic Section.

 The Summertown cemetery is landscaped with peace roses, agapanthus, camellias and photinias.
-Established in 1884, the cemetary covers 1.1 hectares and includes grave sites, crypts and an undercover columbarium wall structure.
+Established in 1884, the cemetary covers 1.1 hectares and includes grave sites, crypts, gardens and an undercover columbarium wall structure.

 For further information about Adelaide Hills Council cemetaries, please contact Council during business hours on 8408 0400.